-The Office of the Associate Vice President and Chief Facilities Officer will coordinate with other university departments and outside regulatory agencies to develop and implement procedures to ensure full compliance of the design and execution of the work with applicable codes, standard permitting requirements, and other university concerns.
-Each of the university activities below should identify a lead person responsible to represent them and to support the Associate Vice President and Chief Facilities Officer to coordinate university wide sustainability initiatives.
+The Office of the Vice President for Campus Planning, Infrastructure, and Facilities will coordinate with other university departments and outside regulatory agencies to develop and implement procedures to ensure full compliance of the design and execution of the work with applicable codes, standard permitting requirements, and other university concerns.
+Each of the university activities below should identify a lead person responsible to represent them and to support the Vice President for Campus Planning, Infrastructure, and Facilities to coordinate university wide sustainability initiatives.
 These contacts should include, but are not limited to:

-- Academic Deans and Departments

-- Department of Athletics

-- Environmental Health and Safety

-- Department of Recreational Sports

-- Dining Services

-- Housing and Residence Life

-- Student Engagement and Campus Life

-- Virginia Department of Environmental Quality

-- Virginia Department of Mines, Minerals and Energy
+- Academic Deans and Departments - Department of Intercollegiate Athletics - Environmental Health and Safety - Student Affairs (Recreational Sports, Dining Services, Housing Services, Student Centers) - Virginia Department of Environmental Quality - Virginia Department of Mines, Minerals and Energy